-Bernard T. Lee, MD, MBA
+Bernard T. Lee, MD, MBA, MPH

-Chief, Division of Plastic Surgery
+Chief, Division of Plastic and Reconstructive Surgery

-View Dr. Lee's Harvard Catalyst Profile
+View Dr. Lee's research page

-Samuel J. Lin, MD
+Samuel J. Lin, MD, MBA

-View Dr. Lin's Harvard Catalyst Profile
+View Dr. Lin's research page

 Adam Tobias, MD

 Dr. Tobias is involved in the education of plastic surgery fellows and also mentors post-residency breast surgery fellows.
 He is active in clinical research, particularly in the area of reconstructive and aesthetic breast reconstruction, including the ongoing development of clinical pathways to improve surgical care, increase efficiency, reduce errors, and achieve the most optimal surgical outcomes on behalf of breast reconstructive patients.